ivopascal/Applied-ML-Template/README.md

 }
 ```

-- **POST /predict_guests/model**: Predict the number of guests using a trained Linear Regression model.
+- **POST /predict_guests/model**: Predict the number of guests using a trained Linear Regression Model.

 **Output example**
 ```bash